timboGithubMan/bHLH-RNA-Seq/README.md

 Finally, subsets containing only genes with p<0.05 across different comparisons were created
 	sigCA <- res_tableCA_tb %>%
 	filter(padj < padj.cutoff)

-And created a table of the counts, normalized by DESeq2
-	normalized_counts

 For K-means clustering:
 First, a table of medians was created called count_medians